pypeit/PypeIt/doc/cookbook.rst

 .. highlight:: rest

 ==============
-PYPIT Cookbook
+PypeIt Cookbook
 ==============

-This document gives an overview on how to run PYPIT, i.e. minimal detail is provided.
+This document gives an overview on how to run PypeIt, i.e. minimal detail is provided.
 Notes on :doc:`installing` are found elsewhere.

-The following outlines the standard steps for running PYPIT on a batch of data.
+The following outlines the standard steps for running PypeIt on a batch of data.
 There are alternate ways to run these steps, but non-experts should adhere to the following approach.